sepulsa/rabbitmq-vn-delay/README.md

 # rabbitmq-vn-delay

 Lightweight library to send and subscribe queue, with delayed feature using rabbitMQ native plugins.
-We also handling automatically reconnect for connection and channel.
+This library also handling auto reconnect for connection and channel (wrap inside)

 ## Feature Overview